Mattis in Macedonia to counter 'Russian influence' against name change - AFP

 But "this is a decision for our Macedonian friends.
 And however they go, you know that we are going to live by it."

-Mattis met his Macedonian counterpart Radmila Sekerinska and Prime Minister Zoran Zaev, who struck the name-change deal with Greece.
+Mattis is to meet with his Macedonian counterpart Ludmila Sekerinska and with Prime Minister Zoran Zaev, who struck the name-change deal with Greece.

-Speaking to reporters after the meeting, he announced a plan for Washington and Skopje to "expand our cybersecurity cooperation to thwart malicious cyber activity that threatens both our democracies".
+He will also hold talks with President Gjorge Ivanov, close to the rightist nationalists and an opponent of the deal.

 Washington accuses Russia, which opposes NATO enlargement in eastern Europe and the Balkans, of leading a disinformation campaign in Macedonia through social media to discourage voters from taking part.